mangweb/mySandbox/README.md

 mySandbox
 =========

-This is just for testing purposes. purely garbage stuff!
+This is used for testing purposes only. mostly random stuff that came to my mind at that particular moment!